RayHightower/troop534/source/personal-management/index.markdown

 >~Richard Branson

 ###A Note from the Merit Badge Counselor
 Personal Management is not about getting rich.
-It is more important to manage the money you have, regardless of the amount.
+Managing the money you have, regardless of the amount, is more important than chasing dollars.

 Every time I work with Scouts on Personal Management Merit Badge, I learn something new.
 Scouts ask questions that I don't know how to answer.
 And that's when we go on the hunt for knowledge and we learn together.
 Thank you for giving me the opportunity to work with you.